DevOpsWithDheeraj/Python-Basics-to-Advanced/04_Functions/README.md

-# ⚙️ 04_Functions — Reusable and Modular Scripting in Python for DevOps
+# ⚙️ 04_Functions in Python for DevOps

----

-## 🎯 Objective

-By the end of this section, you’ll be able to:
-- Define and use **functions** effectively.
-- Pass arguments and return data.
-- Create **modular and reusable scripts**.
-- Apply functions in **real DevOps automation** (AWS, Docker, Monitoring, etc.).

----

 ## 🧩 1.
 What is a Function?